depot/build-push-action/README.md

 ## Usage

+This action implements the same inputs and outputs as the [`docker/build-push-action`](https://github.com/docker/build-push-action).
+You will need to supply your project ID and Depot authentication information, although both can be inferred from the environment.
+See below for more details.

 ### Authentication

 This action needs a Depot API token to communicate with your project's builders.
-You can supply this one of three ways:
+You can supply this one of three ways.
+The third, using OICD, is the preferred method, but you can also supply a token directly.

 1. You can supply a user or project API token via the `token` input: